When a child in your community is diagnosed with cancer, it’s natural to want to help their family, but you might not

 - Activities for the child, like coloring books or crafts

 Always ask if you can bring anything to help before you visit.
 Parents may have a list of items ready.

 Be the messenger

 Support the family at home

-Just because a child is in the hospital, parents’ responsibilities don’t stop.
+Just because a child is in the hospital for cancer treatment, parents’ responsibilities don’t stop.
 They may have other children to care for, may need to continue to work outside the home or simply need help caring for their home.
 Friends can lend a hand by:

 - Providing rides and helping out with other siblings